-Deferred offering costs, consisting of legal, accounting, and other fees and costs relating to the Company's planned initial public offering are capitalized within other long-term assets on the consolidated balance sheet.
+Deferred offering costs, consisting of legal, accounting, and other fees and costs relating to the Company's planned initial public offering are capitalized within other assets on the consolidated balance sheets.
 The deferred offering costs will be offset against the proceeds received by the Company upon the closing of the planned initial public offering.
 In the event the planned initial public offering is terminated, all of the deferred offering costs will be expensed within operating loss.
-As of December 31, 2022, the deferred offering costs were not material.
+As of December 31, 2022 and 2023, the deferred offering costs were \$0 and \$2.6 million, respectively.